 - - our carefully selected partners who provide ‘M&S’ branded products and services (for example energy suppliers), if we have your consent to do so;

-- - credit reference agencies where necessary for card payments;
+- - credit reference agencies and payment card issuers (such as Visa, Mastercard and American Express) where necessary for card payments;

 - - governmental bodies, regulators, law enforcement agencies, courts/tribunals and insurers where we are required to do so: -